By Swann Bigot, legal expert and author – Eurasia Network, Update : August 2020 ; August 2019 – First version : August

 The global car industry is going through a significant transformation.
 With progress in lithium-ion batteries technology the price of electric vehicles is declining while the cruising range is increasing.
 Electric cars have lower operating costs than fossil fueled vehicles, even at today’s oil prices and a charging infrastructure is now being developed in China, America, Europe and Russia.
-States have launched new policies in reducing vehicle gas emissions.
+Governments have launched new policies for reducing vehicle gas emissions.
+Financial incentives support the sales of electric cars.